⟵ Back to Articles

 After the deaths of Izazi-i-Sardari (Hari Singh Nalua) and Sher-e-Panjab (Maharaja Ranjit Singh), mercenary generals like Lal Singh and Tej Singh were after “personal aggrandizement at the expense of the Sikh independence” remakes J.D.
 Cunnigham in History of the Sikhs published in 1849, the year of Panjab’s annexation by the British.
 Chief Minister Raja Gulab Singh Dogra negotiated the best deal for himself to rule Kashmir; Cunnigham adds he “suddenly perplexed the Governor-General by asking what he was to get for all he had done to bring about a speedy peace, and render an army an easy prey.”

-It was only the Khalsa that fought to protect the Kingdom of Panjab while others conspired with the British to annex it.
-Sardar Sham Singh Attariwala’s martyrdom bares testimony to it and so does the detail account in the Jangnamah of Shah Mohammad.
+It was only the Khalsa that fought to protect the Kingdom of Panjab, while others conspired with the British to annex it.
+Sardar Sham Singh Attariwala’s martyrdom bears testimony to it, and so does the detailed account of the Jangnamah of Shah Mohammad.

-For example, in 1796, Sarbat Khalsa chose Sardar Ranjit Singh as the supreme commander to fight Shah Zaman who was aspiring to re-establish the Afghan rule in Lahore.
-Additionally, in 1805, Jaswant Rao Holkar the Maratha Chief visited Amritsar for seeking Maharaja Ranjit Singh's help against the British.
+For example, in 1796, Sarbat Khalsa chose Sardar Ranjit Singh as the supreme commander to fight Shah Zaman, who was aspiring to re-establish the Afghan rule in Lahore.
+Additionally, in 1805, Jaswant Rao Holkar, the Maratha Chief, visited Amritsar to seek Maharaja Ranjit Singh's help against the British.
 So, Ranjit Singh convened a meeting of the Sarbat Khalsa to decide the fate of Holkar.
-Syed Muhammad Latif in History of the Punjab states: “It was unanimously resolved in this council that the chief of Lahore and the Sikh nation should interpose as mediator between the fugitive Marhatta chief and the British government.”
+Syed Muhammad Latif, in History of the Punjab states: “It was unanimously resolved in this council that the chief of Lahore and the Sikh nation should interpose as mediator between the fugitive Marhatta chief and the British government.”

 However, in 1831 at Ropar, Prince Kharak Singh was declared the successor to Maharaja Ranjit Singh without convening the Sarbat Khalsa.
 Though Nalua was friends with the Prince, he opposed the reigns of the Khalsa Raj into the hands of one individual.
 He was well aware of the shortcomings of Lahore Darbar and the sacrifices made by the Khalsa to establish the Kingdom of Panjab.
 Hari Singh Nalua recommended Panjab’s reins be in the hands of Five Lovers (Panj Piare) to run it capably to avoid disastrous outcomes.